 You should ensure that there is an AED (automated external defibrillator) available in places you exercise reguarly; e.g. a gym.
 An AED is a portable device that checks the heart rhythm and can send an electric shock to the heart to try and restore a normal rhythm.
 AEDs are used to treat sudden cardiac arrest.
 It is very unlikely to be needed but can be lifesaving.
 Defibrillators vary in price from around £1000 upwards depending on the make and model.
 There are charities that will help finance or raise money for an AED, e.g. SADS UK.

 We recommend obtaining an up to date personalised Exercise Prescription Form, completed by your cardiologist/nurse specialist/specialist physio.
 This form describes the types of activities that you can participate in, and at what intensity.
-If you have not already been given one of these forms, you can download and print a blank copy below, and ask your cardiologist, nurse specialist or specialist physio to complete it for you.
+If you have not already been given one of these forms, you can download and print the three blank copies below, and ask your cardiologist, nurse specialist or specialist physio to complete it for you.
+You’ll have one copy to keep and one to give to your school.
+Your clinician will also be able to keep one on file.

 It’s important to follow these simple rules: